Noga-ng/NCache/README.md

 }
 ```

-A numeric TTL can also be used directly:
+A numeric TTL can also be used:

 ```json
 {